rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 ## 2015

 -   _Summit Fever.
-The Story of an Armchair Climber on the 1984 Mustagh Tower Expedition_ by Andrrew Greig
+The Story of an Armchair Climber on the 1984 Mustagh Tower Expedition_ by Andrew Greig

 ## 2014